TomNicholas/TomNicholas/README.md

 ### Hi there 👋

-I'm a physicist and software engineer.
+I'm a physicist turned scientific software engineer.
 I contribute to open source projects like [Xarray](https://github.com/pydata/xarray) (as a core developer) and various other projects within the [Pangeo](https://github.com/pangeo-data) sphere.

+I currently work at [Earthmover](https://earthmover.io/), a Public Benefit Corporation building "GitHub for data" on top of the open source Pangeo stack.

-Currently I work at [[C]Worthy](https://cworthy.org/), a non-profit [focused research organisation](https://www.nature.com/articles/d41586-022-00018-5) building tools to verify that ocean-based carbon dioxide removal approaches would be effective and safe.
+Before that I worked at [[C]Worthy](https://cworthy.org/), a non-profit [focused research organisation](https://www.nature.com/articles/d41586-022-00018-5) building tools to verify that ocean-based carbon dioxide removal approaches would be effective and safe.

 Previously I worked as a Research Software Engineer and Oceanographer at Columbia University.
 I worked with Ryan Abernathey as part of the [Climate Data Science Lab](https://ocean-transport.github.io/cds_lab.html), and as part of Lamont-Doherty Earth Observatory.